Badgers and their sets are protected under:

 EcoNorth are experienced in undertaking all types of badger assessment, licencing, and mitigation as required under current best practice guidance from Natural England and Scottish Natural Heritage.
-As badgers are a protected species, some types of survey require a Survey Licence from Natural England including:
+As badgers are a protected species, certain activities require a licence from Natural England or Scottish National Heritage:

-- Any survey that involves the disturbance of a sett or badgers within a sett requires and
+- Any survey that involves the disturbance of a sett or badgers within a sett requires a survey licence

 The most commonly used assessment is known as an activity survey.
 This involves checking your site for field signs, which include latrines (badgers dig small holes to defecate in), snuffle holes (disturbances to top soil and vegetation made when foraging), push-throughs (small gaps in vegetation boundaries where mammals have “pushed through”, possibly leaving behind hair), footprints, and badger setts themselves.